rorycl/dovecot-config/metadata/README.md

 Example of using the `imap_metadata` flag for imap.

 See https://doc.dovecot.org/2.4.1/core/config/imap.html#metadata.
-# logging in with no domain

 An example docker invocation, with configuration loaded from `this directory`, which also holds the `users.db` file.

 ## test